TyABarwick/ud036_StarterCode/README.md

 ## Information

-Fresh Tomatoes Movie Trailers website used open source projects to be created
+Fresh Tomatoes Movie Trailers website used open source projects to be created.

 - Created on Python 2.7.13
-- Starter code was from udacity/ud036_StarterCode

 ## Installation